apache/fury/docs/specification/xlang_serialization_spec.md

 - string: a text string encoded using Latin1/UTF16/UTF-8 encoding.
 - enum: a data type consisting of a set of named values.
 Rust enum with non-predefined field values are not supported as an enum.
+- named_enum: an enum whose value will be serialized as the registered name.
+- struct: a morphic(final) type serialized by Fury Struct serializer. i.e. it doesn't have subclasses.
+Suppose we're deserializing `List<SomeClass>`, we can save dynamic serializer dispatch since `SomeClass` is morphic(final).
+- polymorphic_struct: a type which is not morphic(not final). i.e. it has subclasses.
+Suppose we're deserializing `List<SomeClass>`, we must dispatch serializer dynamically since `SomeClass` is morphic(final).
+- compatible_struct: a morphic(final) type serialized by Fury compatible Struct serializer.
+- polymorphic_compatible_struct: a non-morphic(non-final) type serialized by Fury compatible Struct serializer.
+- named_struct: a `struct` whose type mapping will be encoded as a name.
+- named_polymorphic_struct: a `polymorphic_struct` whose type mapping will be encoded as a name.
+- named_compatible_struct: a `compatible_struct` whose type mapping will be encoded as a name.
+- named_polymorphic_compatible_struct: a `polymorphic_compatible_struct` whose type mapping will be encoded as a name.
+- ext: a type which will be serialized by a customized serializer.
+- polymorphic_ext: an `ext` type which is not morphic(not final).
+- named_ext: an `ext` type whose type mapping will be encoded as a name.
+- named_polymorphic_ext: an `polymorphic_ext` type whose type mapping will be encoded as a name.
 - list: a sequence of objects.
 - set: an unordered set of unique elements.
 - map: a map of key-value pairs.
 Mutable types such as `list/map/set/array/tensor/arrow` are not allowed as key of map.
-- time types:
 - duration: an absolute length of time, independent of any calendar/timezone, as a count of nanoseconds.
 - timestamp: a point in time, independent of any calendar/timezone, as a count of nanoseconds.
 The count is relative to an epoch at UTC midnight on January 1, 1970.
+- local_date: a naive date without timezone.
+The count is days relative to an epoch at UTC midnight on Jan 1, 1970.
 - decimal: exact decimal value represented as an integer value in two's complement.
 - binary: an variable-length array of bytes.
-- array type: only allow numeric components.
+- array: only allow numeric components.
 Other arrays will be taken as List.
 The implementation should support the interoperability between array and list.
 - array: multidimensional array which every sub-array can have different sizes but all have same type.
 - bool_array: one dimensional int16 array.
 - int8_array: one dimensional int8 array.
 - int16_array: one dimensional int16 array.
 - int32_array: one dimensional int32 array.
 - int64_array: one dimensional int64 array.
 - float16_array: one dimensional half_float_16 array.
 - float32_array: one dimensional float32 array.
 - float64_array: one dimensional float64 array.
-- tensor: a multidimensional dense array of fixed-size values such as a NumPy ndarray.
-- sparse tensor: a multidimensional array whose elements are almost all zeros.
 - arrow record batch: an arrow [record batch](https://arrow.apache.org/docs/cpp/tables.html#record-batches) object.
 - arrow table: an arrow [table](https://arrow.apache.org/docs/cpp/tables.html#tables) object.

 Note:

 - Unsigned int/long are not added here, since not every language support those types.

+### Polymorphisms

+For polymorphism, if one non-final class is registered, and only one subclass is registered, then we can take all elements in List/Map have same type, thus reduce runtime check cost.

+Collection/Array polymorphism are not fully supported, since some languages such as golang have only one collection type.
+If users want to get exactly the type he passed, he must pass that type when deserializing or annotate that type to the field of struct.

 ### Type disambiguation